Scalable adaptive algorithms for next-generation multiphase flow simulations: Conclusion Future work

 \section{Conclusion \& Future work}

-In this work, we present algorithmic advances in the field of multiphase modeling.
-We proposed a novel scalable algorithm to identify the key regions of interest that need sufficiently high resolution for capturing the physics accurately.
-This approach is quintessential for efficient simulation of multiphase simulation in a reasonable time.
-Further, we modify the octree refinement algorithm to refine to an arbitrary level.
+In this work, we present algorithmic advances in the field of multiphase flow modeling and simulation.
+We propose a scalable algorithm to identify the key regions of interest that need sufficiently high resolution for capturing the flow physics accurately.
+This approach is critical for efficient and accurate simulation of multiphase flows in a reasonable time.
+Further, we modify the octree refinement algorithm to refine to an arbitrary level in a single step.
 We also accelerate the matrix and vector assembly by carefully analyzing the data movement.
-We showcase the application of these algorithmic advances by simulating the canonical problem of primary jet atomization simulation and push the current state--of--the--art by a factor of 64$\times$.
-The approach proposed in this work can serve as a reference for the next--generation multiphase modeling for diffuse as well as sharp interface modeling.
+We showcase the application of these algorithmic advances by simulating the canonical problem of primary jet atomization.
+These algorithmic advances enable us to push the current state--of--the--art by a factor of 64$\times$ in terms of the resolved physics.
+We believe the advances proposed in this work can serve as a reference for the next--generation of multiphase flow simulations.

 In future, we plan to extend these algorithms, by integrating the framework with GPU accelerated linear algebra solvers like \textsc{Amat}~\cite{tran2022scalable}, \textsc{Magma}~\cite{tomov2009magma}.
-Further, we plan to improve the DA scaling and utilize GMG to improve the solve--time, specifically for the variable coefficient pressure Poisson problem.
+Further, we plan to improve the remeshing scaling and utilize GMG to improve the solve--time, specifically for the variable coefficient pressure Poisson problem.
 We also plan to integrate the setup with Domain Specific Language (DSL) like \textsc{Finch}~\cite{heisler2022domain}, \textsc{Fenics}~\cite{alnaes2015fenics} and extend FEM framework to Finite Volume and Discontinuous Galerkin schemes.